iandioch/adapt/yesno/README.md

 - `copula`
 - `verb`

 Depending on what kind of question it was, the rest of the JSON document will contain different data describing the structure of it.
+The best way to understand the structure is to run the command `cat test_questions.txt | python3 process.py` and inspect the results.